salrashid123/go_tpm_remote_attestation/README.md

 There are two parts:

-* `attestor`:  a `gRPC` server which accepts connections from a verifier, performs remote attestation, quote/verify and then then securely receives a sealed key from a verifier.
-The key is distributed such that it can _only_ get loaded or decoded on the attestor that has the TPM
+* `attestor`:  a `gRPC` server which accepts connections from a verifier, performs remote attestation, quote/verify and then transmits an ECC public key back to the verifier which is certified to exist on that TPM

 * `verifier`: a `gRPC` client which connects to the corresponding attestor, and the attestor proves it owns a specific TPM.
-Once complete, the verifier will send a sealed RSA or AES Key that can only be decoded by that client.

 ---

-As you can see, the whole protocol is rather complicated but hinges on being able to trust the initial Endorsement Key.
-As mentioned, this is normally done by validating that the EndorsementPublic certificate is infact real and signed by a 3rd party (eg, the manufacturer of the TPM).
-In the case of google's shielded vTPM, it is signed by google's subordinate CA and includes information about the VM's instance_id value.
-This protocol also "validates" the PlatformCA which itself includes a reference (serial# reference) to the EndorsementKey.
-I suppose it can contain the hash of the EKcert as another attribute...
+On startup, the verifier will:

+1. Verifier contacts the Attestor
+2. Attestor returns a demo Platform Certificate
+3. Verifier checks the platform certificate specifications and verifies it with a demo platform CA
+4. Attestor returns EKCert (EK)
+5. Verifier checks Issuer and Signature of EKCert

+Begin Remote Attestation

+6. Verifier Requests Attestation Key (AK).
+Attestor return AK
+7. Verifier uses (EK,AK) to begin Remote Attestation (`MakeCredential`) which involves using AK,EK to encrypt a value that it sends to Attestor
+8. Attestor decodes the secret sent by Verifier (`ActivateCredential`) and returns the decrypted value to Verifier
+9. Verifier confirms the secret sent matches.
+Verifier associates AK with EK

+End Remote Attestation

+Begin Quote/Verify

+10. Verifier Requests Quote over PCR values
+11. Attestor generates Quote over PCR value and uses AK to sign
+12. Attestor generates EventLog
+13. Attestor returns Quote and EventLog to Verifier
+14. Verifier checks signature of the Attestation is by the AK and the PCR values from the Quote.
+Verifier replays the eventLog to confirm derived PCR value.

+15. (optional) Attestor creates an ECC key on the TPM and certifies it using the AK
+16. (optional) Verifier requests certified ECC key from Verifier
+17. (optional) Verifier confirms ECC key was certified by AK

 ---